 Most Americans support legislation to implement stricter gun control laws in the U.S. While Congress has not put forth any gun control restrictions, there seems to be a consensus on restricting the capabilities of semi-automatic weapons, which includes banning bump stocks, silencers, and other devices that increase the effectiveness of high-powered assault weapons.
 Actually, many folks believe there should be an all-out ban on assault weapons.
 That, however, will never happen.
 There are too many gun owners--both conservative and liberal--who would stage a massive revolution at the mere suggestion.

 Gun violence in the U.S. is a social problem and has been for many decades.
-Our government has failed to enact adequate gun control measures for various reasons.
-The main reason is money.
+The U.S. Government has failed to enact adequate gun control measures for a variety of reasons, and the primary reason is money.
 To get elected, or maintain their seats after elected, many politicians have become dependent upon the deep coffers of the National Rifle Association (NRA) and other lobbyists.
-Those groups provide funds to help fill a seat with the candidate of their choice; a candidate who will--once in office, bills are introduced and laws are magically passed in favor those same groups.
+These groups provide funds to help fill a seat with the candidate of their choice; a candidate who will--once in office, bills are introduced and laws are magically passed in favor those same groups.

-It's not that the voices of NRA-backed right-wing conservatives are any louder than gun control activists.
+The voices of NRA-backed, right-wing conservatives are no louder than gun control activists.
 Compreshensive gun control--as evidenced by the requirements and restrictions in other countries--saves lives.
 The lack of guns in European countries means fewer people are being shot, fewer emergency rooms see patients with bullet wounds, and fewer people die as a result.